 6. Eliminate Negative Habits such as Smoking

-Learn more about What to Eat & How these foods will Best support your Health with Easy to Follow Recipes in my eBook – Eating to Live
+Learn more about What to Eat & Why with Easy to Follow Recipes in my eBook – Eating to Live

 You will learn;

 - How to make “Food Your Best Friend” “Not Your Worst Enemy”

 - The Foods to eat to prevent or overcome ill health and disease and how they will work for you